One of my favorite James Clear quotes:

 Change is hard.
-Made even more challenging if we are trying to make significant changes quickly.
+It is even more challenging if we are trying to make significant changes quickly.

 But, much like instant weight loss gimmicks that work for a short period of time, using the same tactic with life-changing strategies may have the same limited success.